 Journalists most likely to benefit from a stay at the Foundation are (a) those who are at the mid-stages of a long-form project for which intensive study of the relevant social science research at RSF would be beneficial, or (b) those who have already completed most of their field research, are ready to place it in context, and need to devote intensive time to writing.
 In most cases, the fellowship is likely to be more productive for the latter group.
 As a general rule, and consistent with our guidelines for research funding, RSF only considers Visiting Journalist projects at the early stages under exceptional circumstances.
 Those who are still doing field research and cannot spend at least 75% of the time during their residency at RSF should wait to apply at a later date.

 Journalists will have full and final control of the product produced during their fellowship.
 If a fellow is interested, he or she can inquire about submitting her/his book-length manuscript for consideration for publication by RSF.

 Visiting journalists are expected to attend the Foundation’s weekly seminars given by the resident scholars and invited guests and will be expected to present their work at a seminar.
 The Foundation’s daily environment provides both an intellectual and casual atmosphere where topics large and small are discussed and interactions are encouraged and facilitated.
 Visiting journalists are also invited to trustee dinners and other RSF events.
 Occasions for interacting with scholars, staff, and trustees are frequent, and provide rich opportunities for exploring mutual topics of interest.

 The RSF Visiting Journalist program was created to increase dialogue and foster collaboration between scholars and journalists whose work addresses social issues related to our core program areas.
 To foster this engagement and community building, RSF expects that journalists will be in residence full-time working on a project that will benefit from the interaction with social scientists and their various disciplinary perspectives.
-Journalists will be expected to also present their work as part of one of the Foundation’s weekly seminars.
+Journalists will be expected to attend all weekly seminars, present their work during one of these seminars, and be available for discussion at lunch.